malimalik/blog/2024-01/index.md

 For example, if you are writing documentation for software that uses microservices, the preamble shouldn't go into low level detail on what each microservice comprises of and how it works.
 I will demonstrate this with an example in a bit.

-You might add more detail later in the document, but understanding the document's goal shouldn't require reading every detail.
+You might add more detail later on in the document, but understanding the document's goal shouldn't require reading every detail.

 The balance between detail and conciseness is also crucial for the future maintainers of the codebase who need to grasp your thought process quickly.
 They don't need to know the exact details and probably don't have a lot of time.